-Children age 5 and under may ride for free when accompanied by a fare-paying passenger.
+Children age 5 and under may ride for free when accompanied by a fare-paying passenger (including senior citizens).
 A maximum of four children age 5 and under may ride for free with a fare-paying passenger (any additional children age 5 and under will be charged a half fare).

 Children ages 6 through 11 pay half fare.

 Individuals with disabilities presenting a disabled person's Medicare card or Commonwealth of Pennsylvania Reduced Transit Fare card at the time of fare payment are entitled to ride for half fare at all times.
 Riders with disabilities may also use a reduced fare ConnectCard loaded with stored cash value or a 10-trip block.

 To obtain a Reduced Transit Fare Card application, call 412-442-2000 or call Port Authority's Downtown Service Center at 412-255-1356, located at 534 Smithfield Street in Downtown Pittsburgh.
 The card is issued free of charge, but a physician must sign the application.
 Riders with disabilities who have a red-white-and-blue Medicare card must apply for the Pennsylvania Reduced Transit Fare Card in person at the Downtown Service Center.
 The identification card will be mailed directly to their home.

 To obtain a reduced fare ConnectCard, please visit Port Authority's Downtown Service Center.

 ACCESS is shared ride door-to-door transit, serving primarily senior citizens and persons with disabilities.
 This service is available by advance reservation and offers transit throughout Port Authority's service area.
 Fares vary according to eligibility and distance traveled.